Outreach: Scholarships, Volunteer Hours Form, Little Birdhouse Libraries

 Contact: Mr. Carl Ahlm, Scholarship Committee Co-Chair

-Local graduates of public high schools in Clark County have been awarded $1000 scholarships from the CCRTA.
-Recipients were chosen based on recommendations, grade point average and a short essay.
+Recipients are chosen based on recommendations, grade point average and a short essay.
+The following categories include:

-Wallace and Edna Smith Scholarship for $1000, funded by their daughter, Dawn Miller: Adam Hare, a graduate of Shawnee High School, attends Cedarville University.
+Wallace and Edna Smith Scholarship for $1000, funded by their daughter, Dawn Miller.

 All work involving building renovation, land renewal, including providing all the period furniture, school materials, and teachers in 19th century costume as well as field trip scheduling is done through volunteers from CCRTA.